RajuYuva/interview-preparion/kubernetes.md

 ---

-### 75. how are you integrating amazon eks with cicd pipeline? consider a scenario in which I have containerd apps I want to deploy them on amazon eks using any cicd pipeline, how will you do that?
+### 75. how are you integrating amazon eks with cicd pipeline? consider a scenario in which I have containerized apps I want to deploy them on amazon eks using any cicd pipeline, how will you do that?

 **Answer:**